josephemswiler/react-hooks-intro/README.md

 ## Introduction to React Hooks

-The tutorial for this repo is forthcoming. <br />
+The tutorial for this repo is located on [DZone](https://dzone.com/articles/introduction-to-react-hooks). <br />
 To run this app, clone this repo and install dependencies using yarn or npm.

 ### With yarn